 The dragon dance is a form of traditional dance in China.
-It is normally operated by several dancers in a dragon costume.
+It is normally operated by several dancers in dragon costumes.
 With the loud music of gongs and drums, a team of dancers carry the dragon on poles and mimic the imagined movements of the dragon.

 Like the lion dance, the dragon dance is usually performed at Chinese traditional festivals such as Chinese New Year or important occasions such as business opening events.

 Like the phoenix and the unicorn, the dragon is a fictitious image in mythology.
-However, the Chinese dragon is very different from it in western culture.
+However, the Chinese dragon is very different from its western culture.

 In ancient China, agricultural production is dependent on rainfall.
 In order to pray for good fortune for the coming year, Chinese people would offer sacrifices to the dragon in spring.
 Over time, dragon worship developed into dragon dance.

 Dragon Dance Costume

 Unlike the lion dance is normally operated by two dancers, the dragon dance is usually performed by many people who hold the long sinuous body of the dragon on poles.

 The dragon can range in length from as little as 2 meters operated by two people for small displays and up to 100 meters for the larger parade and ceremonial styles.
 People believed that the longer the dragon is, the more luck it will bring.

 The dragon dance costume consists of two parts, the dragon body (including a tail) and the dragon head.

 The dragon's body is the main part of the whole costume.
 It is made of bamboo hoops, segment-by-segment, covered with a colorful fabric with dragon scales decorating it.